wavespectra/wavespectra/docs/fitting_2d.rst

     plt.draw()

-Here we use the constructor to define two-dimensional spectra with a cosine-square directional distribution and four different spectral shapes:
+Here we use the constructor to define 2D spectra with four different spectral shapes:

 .. ipython:: python
     :okexcept: